We can't find the internet

 Into the Pelion Peninsula

-Today we’ll wake up early and bid farewell to Thessaloniki, making our way slowly to the Pelion Peninsula and our homebase for the next few days, Pinakates, a stunning village up in the region’s mountains.
-On the way we’ll visit one of Greece’s most impressive – and lesser known – archaeological sites, the Royal Tombs of Aigai, which date back to the 3rd century BCE.
-From there we’ll head for lunch in the picturesque seaside city of Volos, where we’ll sit down at two different tsipouradiko, traditional tavernas – unique to this part of Greece – that specialize in serving seafood accompanied by rounds of tsipouro, an aromatic brandy made from grape pomace.
-Afterwards, our hearts and bellies full, we’ll make our way to Pinakates and settle down for the evening in our boutique hotel, housed inside a beautiful converted 18th-century village mansion.
-We’ll have a casual dinner at our hotel, featuring local specialties collected by Carolina.
-Here we’ll also get a chance to meet Stathis Kataropoulos, a local organic farmer who will serve as our insider to the Pelion region.
+Along the way, we’ll visit one of Greece’s most impressive – and lesser-known – archaeological sites, the Royal Tombs of Aigai, which date back to the 3rd century BCE.
+From there, we’ll continue to the seaside city of Volos for a late lunch at a tsipouradiko, a traditional type of taverna unique to this part of Greece that specializes in seafood accompanied by rounds of tsipouro, an aromatic spirit made from grape pomace.
+Here we’ll also meet Stathis Kataropoulos, a local organic farmer who will serve as one of our insiders to the Pelion region.

 Day 4